Brown Rice Syrup

 Very pleasant syrup, useful in cooking and in certain recipes.
 It is a reasonably good source of some minerals and vitamins.

-However it contains almost no fiber and is almost pure sugar (maltose and maltotriose).
+However it contains almost no fibre and is almost pure sugar (maltose and maltotriose).
 On the plus side it contains no

 fructose or sucrose, and must consequently be regarded as safer than high fructose corn syrup or ordinary sugar.
 It is not